alphagov/government-digital-strategy/README.md

 ## Changelist

 _These document all the larger updates to the site we've done sinch the launch.
 If you'd like a full list, just view the commits log.
 A lot of minor changes or very small bug fixes are not listed here, else we'd just be duplicating the Git commit log._

+__21/12/12__
+- Added the department responses to each Actions
+- Published the Assisted Digital Paper
+- lots more small tweaks and bug fixing

 __18/12/12__
 - fixed bug with the video on the strategy site that meant it wouldn't work in some versions of Firefox.